AlvinChiew/dbt-course/dbt_cmd.md

     - validate & commit changes, execute incremental load
     - use `--full-refresh` to rebuild incremental table.
 Use when there is schema change
         - use `--select` to only full refresh a table
+            - use `+` before and/or after object to also refresh its backward and/or forward dependencies, e.g. `dbt run --select src_hosts+`

 1. `dbt seed`
     - import local files in `seeds` to warehouse

 1. `dbt compile`
     - validate if references are correct
+    - create query statements from `analyses` into `target/compiled`

 1. `dbt source freshness`
     - check freshness based on definition in `source.yml`